Searching...

 The first beaches you hit heading south from Adelaide: Christies, Port Noarlunga, Moana and O'Sullivan.
 Reef snorkelling, a 1921 jetty, dog-friendly surf and the Onkaparinga River mouth.

-The northern gateway to the Fleurieu
+The Fleurieu's northern gateway

 Image credits